What now? Navigating a storm damage claim.

-These frequently asked questions are designed to help you understand how to proceed if a storm has damaged your home.
-The experts at Husker Hammer are on hand to offer a free inspection and help you assess the scope of your damage.
+These frequently asked questions are designed to help you understand how to proceed if you’ve experienced storm damage.
+The experts at Husker Hammer are on hand to offer a free inspection and help you assess the scope of the damage to your home.
 We’ll also meet with your adjuster at your home and work with your insurance company, making sure you receive the right products and materials for your coverage.

 Hail damage to your roof can be hard to spot, but as you investigate the outside of your home, look for dents to the downspout, aluminum siding or other soft metals, as well as holes or breaks in your vinyl siding.
 Ultimately, a trained professional will do the most thorough job of assessing and identifying hail damage.